aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Fail Count Manager
 ------------------

 The ``Fail Count Manager`` provides analysis of the fail count settings used in the ``Peak Fit`` plugin.
 The ``Fail Count`` is the number of fitting failures for the current frame.
-When fitting spot candidates is is normal that a large number of candidates are noise.
+When fitting spot candidates it is normal that a large number of candidates are noise.
 Thus it is sensible to not fit all the candidates and to stop fitting when certain conditions are met, e.g. number of total failures, number of consecutive failures, fraction of failures.
 The ``Fail Count Manager`` is able to run fitting on an example image and store the pass/fail status of each consecutive candidate.
 It then provides options to analyse the best settings to use for stopping fitting with the aim of fitting the most good candidates while eliminating wasted time fitting low quality candidates.

 When the plugin is run a dialog allows a choice from the following options: